anomaly/prestans-docs/source/types.rst

 .. note:: Read our section of Design Notes, to learn more about designing better REST APIs.

-General convention for prestans apps is to keep all your REST models in a single package.
-To start creating models, simply define a class that extends from ``prestans.types.Model``
+General convention for Prestans apps is to keep all your REST models in a single package.
+To start creating models, simply define a class that extends from ``Prestans.types.Model``

 .. code-block:: python

     ... amogst other things
-    import prestans.types
+    import Prestans.types

-    class Track(prestans.types.Model):
+    class Track(Prestans.types.Model):

         ... next read about attributes here